zeromancer/open_or_switch_to/README.md

  * but some programs, like Firefox, need the second argument as well

 ## FAQ ##
- 1. don’t know the program name of your application ?
+ 1. don’t know the program name or wm-class of your application ?
   * execute "xprop" in terminal
   * click on the application
   * look for _OB_APP_CLASS, _OB_APP_NAME, WM_CLASS, WM_NAME in terminal output

-## Autohors ##
+## Authors ##
  * David Siewert (siewert /dot msc /at gmail /dot com)

 ## License ##